BlueBrain/nexus-web/docs/studio/studios.md

 ### How to configure the list of Studios on the index page

-The 'Studio' link in the Header allows you to access your list of Studios faster.
+The `Studio` link in the Header allows you to access your list of Studios.

 ![Studios List](../assets/studios-list.png)

 To enable this feature, the following should be done:

-1. If you don't have a project to store the application data, create one.
+#### 1. If you don't have a project to store the application data, create one.

-2. Create an Aggregated Elastic Search View inside this project, and add the list of all the projects that contain Studio resources.
+#### 2. Create an Aggregated Elastic Search View inside this project, and add all of the projects that contain Studio resources to the list.

 Example:

 ```json-ld
 {